esengupta/EatDABurger/README.md

 ### App Setup
-Create a GitHub repo called 'eatDABurger' and clone it to my computer.
+ Clone the repo to computer.
 Make a 'package.json' file by running 'npm init' from the command line.
+Make a 'package.json' file by running 'npm init' from the command line.
 Install the Express npm package: 'npm install express'.
 Create a server.js file.
 Install the Handlebars npm package: 'npm install express-handlebars'.
 Install MySQL npm package: 'npm install mysql'.

-Require the following npm packages inside of the server.js file:
+Require the following npm packages inside of the server.js file: . *express

-*express